Department of Mathematics

 MATH 425 MATHEMATICS TEACHING IN THE MIDDLE SCHOOL (3)

 Best practices for delivery and assessment of mathematical concepts and skills relevant to the middle school level of instruction.
 No credit toward a Mathematics major or minor.
 Prerequisites: MATH 225, MATH 235, MATH 255, MATH 325 (or consent of instructor).

 MATH 426 INTERNSHIP IN SECONDARY EDUCATION-MATHEMATICS (12)

 Field experience in public school classrooms under the guidance of master teachers and a university supervisor.
-Prerequisites: PSYC 201, SCED 319 or SCED 341, SCED 460, SPED 301, MATH 423, and written permission from the Center for Professional Practice.
+Prerequisites: MATH 423, SEMS 498, and permission of Mathematics Department and Towson UTeach.
 Graded S/U.